towolf/towolf.github.com/docs/PsychDocumentation/SyncTrouble.markdown

 again.
 This small gap is a neccessity for CRT displays and it is preserved for compatibility reasons or other technical reasons on flat panels and video beamers.
-After issuing the [Screen](/docs/Screen)\('[Flip](/docs/Flip)'\) command, the graphics hardware finalizes all pending drawing\- and imageprocessing operations in the backbuffer of an onscreen window to make sure that the final stimulus image is ready in the backbuffer for presentation.
-Then it waits for onset of the next VBL interval before flipp'ing the back\- and frontbuffer of the onscreen window: The previous backbuffer with your newly drawn stimulus becomes the frontbuffer, so it will get scanned out and displayed to the subject, starting with the next refresh cycle of
+After issuing the [Screen](/docs/Screen)\('[Flip](/docs/Flip)'\) command, the graphics hardware finalizes all pending drawing- and imageprocessing operations in the backbuffer of an onscreen window to make sure that the final stimulus image is ready in the backbuffer for presentation.
+Then it waits for onset of the next VBL interval before flipp'ing the back- and frontbuffer of the onscreen window: The previous backbuffer with your newly drawn stimulus becomes the frontbuffer, so it will get scanned out and displayed to the subject, starting with the next refresh cycle of